antadde/N-SDM/README.md

 Before running N-SDM, you should make sure you have an appropriate set up with the following requirements:

-•	you are working on a Linux HPC cluster equipped with the Slurm workload manager...
+1.	you are working on a Linux HPC cluster equipped with the Slurm workload manager

-•	... with available modules: gcc; r; proj; perl; curl; geos; gdal
+2.	the list of available modules in your system include gcc, r, proj, perl, curl, geos and gdal

-•	you have cloned the AnAdde/N-SDM repository in your working directory (e.g. `git clone https://github.com/AnAdde/N-SDM.git .`).
+3.	you have cloned the AnAdde/N-SDM repository in your working directory `git clone https://github.com/AnAdde/N-SDM.git .`

-•	you have installed the nsdm R package to access the up-to-date bank of custom functions `remotes::install_github("AnAdde/N-SDM/scripts/nsdm-project/functions")`
+4.	you have installed the nsdm R package `remotes::install_github("AnAdde/N-SDM/scripts/nsdm-project/functions")`

+5. [optional for running the N-SDM example] you have downloaded the 6GB zip file containing example species and covariate data in the ./data folder `curl -o ./data/nsdm-project.zip  https://drive.switch.ch/index.php/s/u7DTEE84oDH4f57/download`

+6. [optional for running the N-SDM example] you have unzipped nsdm-project.zip in the data folder unzip `./data/nsdm-project.zip -d ./data/nsdm-project/`

 ## Getting started with an example N-SDM run